 Following the steps in this guide will enable Salesforce Administrators to install, configure and rollout Ebsta's relationship intelligence platform in Salesforce.

 We recommend installation and configuration to be carried out in a sandbox environment and that during the configuration process, consideration is given to business requirements and privacy.

 Following the steps in this guide will ensure the correct information is displayed on the correct Objects and that information is only shared between the permitted users and teams.
 In an ideal rollout, all data is connected so when users are exposed to Ebsta for the first time, Ebsta is populated with all information.

-Ebsta in Salesforce is a security approved managed package application installed from the Salesforce App Exchange.
-Installation requires a Salesforce Administrator.
-Following installation, the Administrator must connect to Ebsta.
-This connection is used for all Bulk API operations used in the building the company network and relationship scoring mechanisms.
+Following installation, Ebsta must be connected to Salesforce.
+This connection is used for all Bulk API operations used in the building of the company network and relationship scoring mechanisms.

 1. Object Access

 Ebsta can display contextually relevant information on any standard or Custom Object in Classic or Lightning mode.
-Ebsta's front-end component needs to be added to the Page Layout of each desired Object e.g. Accounts, Leads and Opportunities.
+Ebsta's front-end component can be added to the Page Layout of each desired Object e.g. Accounts, Leads and Opportunities.

 We recommend that Ebsta is only added to Page Layouts accessible to Administrators until configuration is fully complete.